 - Duke’s Malibu ($$) – This is the very same Duke’s that you will find in Hawaii, from the very same legendary surfer.
 Seafood, tacos, and salads fill the menu as well as popular drinks.
 One great thing about Duke’s is that you are right on the water, so you will get great views.

 - Malibu Farm ($$) – Directly on the pier, Malibu Farm offers fresh, local farm-to-table fare, from salads and sandwiches to fancy burgers and wine.
 You will of course have gorgeous views since you sit over the Pacific!
 Malibu Farm closes at 3pm though so plan ahead to make enough time for a leisurely lunch.

 Malibu Lagoon State Beach does have a paid lot, but I recommend parking for free on the street if spaces are available.
-This scenic beach has a lagoon that is an estuary for migratory birds, so it’s a great place for wildlife viewing.
+This picturesque beach is home to a lagoon that serves as an estuary for migratory birds.
+It’s a great place for wildlife viewing.

 Malibu Surfrider Beach is well known for surfing (as the name suggests) and saltwater fishing.
 This beach continues under the Malibu Pier, where Malibu Farm sits, by the way.

 In the summer, you can sunbathe; swim; play beach or water spots; hangout.
 Reading a book on a blanket or simply taking in the scenery is ideal.

 Allow a few hours to just relax after driving, hiking, and eating.
 It will probably be a welcome break.